dsvjetl/react-redux-tanstack-msw-ts-starter/README.md

 - **React Router DOM** for routing.
 - **Axios** for HTTP requests.
 - **React Query** integration for server state management.
+- **TypeScript** for static typing and improved developer experience.
 - **Eslint** and **Prettier** for maintaining code quality and style consistency.
 - **SASS Embedded** for advanced styling capabilities.
 - Mocking with **MSW** (Mock Service Worker).